INSIGHT-How a hacker's typo helped stop a billion dollar bank heist

 * Bangladesh says may sue Fed to recover lost money

-* Finance minister blames Fed for not stopping transfers earlier (Adds Mandiant hired to help investigate breach)
+* Finance minister blames Fed for not stopping transfers earlier (Adds Sri Lankan NGO name, bank details, INSIGHT tag, bullets)

 By Serajul Quadir

-DHAKA, March 10 A spelling mistake in an online bank transfer instruction helped prevent a nearly $1 billion heist last month involving the Bangladesh central bank and the New York Federal Reserve, banking officials said.
+DHAKA, March 10 A spelling mistake in an online bank transfer instruction helped prevent a nearly $1 billion heist last month involving the Bangladesh central bank and the New York Fed, banking officials said.

 Unknown hackers still managed to get away with about $80 million, one of the largest known bank thefts in history.